Seven Wonders Book 1: The Colossus Rises

 Is it any good?

-Colossal fans of Percy Jackson and the Kane Chronicles may be asking themselves: The formula's the same (modern teens meet mythology and big adventures), so why aren't I absolutely loving THE COLOSSUS RISES?
+Fans of Percy Jackson and the Kane Chronicles may ask themselves: The formula's the same (modern teens meet mythology and big adventures), so why aren't I absolutely loving this?
 The adventures are still big, with some scary creatures and clues to puzzle out.
 But the characters need some fleshing out -- some moments of reflection so we can know them well enough to get excited about traveling the world with them, finding cool ancient stuff for what's probably six more books.

 Instead, the author piles on another mysterious angle to overcomplicate the plot or takes the teens back -- again -- to wondering why they're on the island and can they really trust the crazy professor?
 Who knows?
 But it's more important for readers to put their trust in the main characters first.

 What drew you to this series?
 The compelling cover?
 All the marketing to fans of Percy Jackson-style fantasies?